 The innovation comprises several main components:

-- Conversion of the coal-microalgae composites (Coalgae™) into energy products such as bio-crude oil, synthetic gas and clean coal.
+• Conversion of the coal-microalgae composites (Coalgae®) into energy products such as bio-crude oil, synthetic gas and clean coal.

-Coalgae™ is a biomass-rich fuel made from a waste product that can be used as a direct replacement
+• Coalgae® is a biomass-rich fuel made from a waste product that can be used as a direct replacement for coal

-The microalgae cultivation system developed is cost comparable to open pond raceways, but has lower water losses and greater microalgae yields (0.6g/L dry mass).
-The carbon dioxide and micronutrients required for microalgae cultivation can be sourced from flue gas emissions produced by coal-fired power stations and other industries, thus reducing point source carbon emissions.
+• The carbon dioxide and micronutrients required for microalgae cultivation can be sourced from flue gas emissions produced by coal-fired power stations and other industries, thus reducing point source carbon emissions

-- Upgrading the quality of the discard coal by reducing the ash content and hence increasing the calorific value of the final product;
+• Upgrading the quality of the discard coal by reducing the ash content

-- Opens up business opportunities that are currently restricted by the carbon footprint of the customers’ processes.
+• New business opportunities exist that were previously restricted by the carbon footprint of the potential customers’ processes.